Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 ‘Leave No Stone Unturned’ by Europe

-- ‘Leave no stone unturned’ meaning to search every possible place for something or someone.
+‘Leave no stone unturned’ meaning to search in every possible way for evidence or the truth.

 ‘Taking Care of Business’ by Bachman-Turner Overdrive